What Is Bitcoin’s Stock-to-Flow Model?

 Well, that’s exactly what he created with bitcoin; a digital version of gold, except it’s even more scarce, and can be sent across the internet to anywhere in the world with the click of a button.
 It’s the perfect money for the digital age.

 Moreover, bitcoin is the first commodity in history that has a fixed supply.
 As only 21 million bitcoins are going to be produced, when the demand rises, the price must rise as well.
 This is what makes bitcoin so exciting for investors.
+And it's why there has been many bitcoin millionaire stories.

 Of course, bitcoin’s price will only continue to rise if demand grows as well.
 So do people really want a more scarce and digital version of gold that can be sent anywhere in the world instantly?